tedneward/Azgaarnoth/Creatures/Devils.md

 Some bone devils have the following action options.

-***Multiattack.***.
-The devil makes two attacks: one with its hooked polearm and one with its sting.
+***Multiattack.*** The devil makes two attacks: one with its hooked polearm and one with its sting.

-***Hooked Polearm.***.
-Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
+***Hooked Polearm.*** Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
 Hit: 17 (2d12 + 4) piercing damage.
 If the target is a Huge or smaller creature, it is grappled (escape DC 14).
 Until this grapple ends, the devil can't use its polearm on another target.

 >### Bone Devil
 >*Large fiend (devil), lawful evil*